crackernutter/EsriRESTScraper/README.md

 EsriRESTScraper
 ===============

-A lightweight Python (tested in 3.x versions and 2.x versions) class that scrapes ESRI Rest Endpoints and parses the data into a local geodatabase.
+A lightweight Python (tested in 3.x versions and 2.x versions) class that scrapes ESRI REST endpoints and parses the data into a local or enterprise geodatabase

 Updates for Python 3
 ====================